Coarse-to-Fine Contrastive Learning in Image-Text-Graph Space for Improved Vision-Language Compositionality: Experiments

-\underline{Fine-tuning}: NegCLIP \cite{yuksekgonul2022and} was created by fine-tuning CLIP on 100k image-text pairs from the COCO dataset, however, the benchmarks designed for testing compositionality like CREPE and ARO take images from Visual Genome, that overlap with COCO images and this may lead to confounding of results.
-Hence along with COCO, we consider 2 additional fine-tuning datasets derived from common V-L pre-training datasets: CC-12M \citep{sharma2018conceptual, changpinyo2021cc12m} and YFCC-15M \citep{thomee2016yfcc100m}.
-Following \citet{yuksekgonul2022and}, we sample 100k subsets from these datasets to fine-tune the models.
-In addition, the CREPE dataset is designed to test the \textit{generalization} of the models pre-trained on specific datasets hence while fine-tuning, we make sure that for models pre-trained on a particular dataset (e.g. CC-12M, YFCC-15M) only their corresponding fine-tuning dataset counterparts (CC-100K, YFCC-100K) are used so that the concepts seen by the model during training remains the same.
-For this, we use OpenCLIP \cite{Ilharco_OpenCLIP_2021} models pre-trained on CC-12M, and YFCC-15M and fine-tune them on CC-100K, YFCC-100K, following which we report results on CREPE for all models.
+\textbf{Training and Evaluation Details:} \\ \underline{Fine-tuning}: NegCLIP \cite{yuksekgonul2022and} was developed by fine-tuning CLIP on the COCO dataset \citep{lin2014microsoft}, however, COCO images might overlap with benchmarks like CREPE and ARO which may lead to confounding of results.
+Hence we consider 2 additional similar sized fine-tuning datasets randomly sampled from CC-12M \citep{sharma-etal-2018-conceptual, changpinyo2021cc12m} and YFCC-15M \citep{thomee2016yfcc100m} and call them CC-FT, YFCC-FT.
+We also use CC3M \citep{sharma-etal-2018-conceptual} for comparing with recent baselines.
+We fine-tune the commonly used OpenAI CLIP-ViT-B32 model and report results on all datasets, except for CREPE dataset which tests the \textit{systematic generalization} for which we used OpenCLIP \cite{Ilharco_OpenCLIP_2021} models pre-trained on \{CC-12M, YFCC-15M\}, fine-tune them on \{CC-FT, YFCC-FT\}, and report results on \{CC-12M,YFCC-15M\} splits of CREPE.
+See Appendix \ref{eval_data_details} for more information on evaluation datasets.